stevencombs/retrocombs.github.io/_posts/2020/2020-04-05-wyzecam-to-webcam.md

 1. [Download the Wyze webcam firmware](https://wyze-firmware.s3-us-west-2.amazonaws.com/V2Webcam.zip).
 2. Extract the .zip file.
 3. Copy the **.bin** file inside the extracted folder on your computer to the root directory of the microSD card.

-In the video, I also copy the instructions PDF file.
+    **CORRECTION:** In the video, I also copy the instructions PDF file.
 That's not necessary.

 4. Eject the microSD card from the computer.
 5. Insert the microSD card into the bottom of the Wyze Cam.
 6. Press and hold the _Setup_ button while you plug the camera into a powered USB port with the USB A to USB A cable.